Warrensburg, Missouri

 Whether you want to be a founding member, sponsor the event, or volunteer your time, there is a place for you in this.

-These are the businesses and organizations whose generosity is making Warrensburg's 4th of July celebration possible.
-Every contribution, whether financial or in-kind, goes directly toward making this event real.
+Sponsorship for the 2027 Freedom Festival is now open.
+Join the businesses and organizations helping bring Warrensburg's 4th of July celebration to life — every contribution, financial or in-kind, goes directly toward making it real.

 Want to Be Listed Here?

-Financial and in-kind sponsorships are still available for the 2026 event.
+Financial and in-kind sponsorships are now open for the 2027 event.
 Contact the fundraising committee or visit our donation page to learn more.

 ★ Limited · Permanent · Community ★